datawire/ambassador-docs/docs/edge-stack/pre-release/topics/using/rate-limits/index.md

 See the [$AESproductName$ RateLimit Reference](./rate-limits) for information on how to configure `RateLimit`s in $AESproductName$.

-See the [Basic Rate Limiting](../../../howtos/rate-limiting-tutorial) for an example `RateLimitService` implementation for $OSSproductName$.
+See the [Basic Rate Limiting tutorial](../../../howtos/rate-limiting-tutorial) for an example `RateLimitService` implementation for $OSSproductName$.